PierreIsCoding/sdiy/VCD/README.md

 7. Hard / Soft mode switch.

 ## Decay vs Level
-The decay knob allows you to change the duration of an envelope decay, while the Level knob + Level CV allows you to set the height of the decay.
+The decay knob allows you to change the duration of the envelope decay, while the Level knob + Level CV allows you to set the height of the decay.
 By changing the height you also effectivly change its timing.
 Let me explain.

 <br>